-The rights of the investors are represented exclusively by global certificates.
+The rights of investors are represented by share certificates or are issued as electronic share certificates.
+Securitized share certificates are securitized exclusively in global certificates.
 These global certificates are kept at a central depository for securities.
 Investors are not entitled to receive physical delivery of individual share certificates.
 Units may only be acquired for holding in custody accounts.
 Units are made out to bearer.